 By mid-afternoon, the system is ready for commissioning: a startup test under load, transfer switch timing verification, and a walkthrough showing you how to check oil, exercise the unit, and interpret the control panel indicators.

 After install: The inspector visits, usually within a week.
 Most inspections pass first time when the work is done to code.
-SDG&E is notified of the new load connection — standard procedure that doesn’t require action on your part.
+SDG&E is notified of the new load connection.
+This is standard procedure that doesn’t require action on your part.

 Maintenance contracts and what they should include